Salma Dam

+The Salma Dam, officially named Afghan-India Friendship Dam, is an embankment dam located on the Hari River in Chishti Sharif District of Herat Province in western Afghanistan.
+It has a hydroelectric power station that produces 42 MW of electricity in addition to providing irrigation for 750 sqkm of farmland.

-The dam was opened on 4 June 2016 by Indian Prime Minister Narendra Modi along with former Afghan President Ashraf Ghani.
+The Salma Dam was opened on 4 June 2016 by former Afghan President Ashraf Ghani along with Indian Prime Minister Narendra Modi.

 History

 Feasibility reports for the construction of a dam in Chesti-e-Sharif district were prepared in 1957.
 In 1976, an Afghan firm was tasked with construction of the dam.
 The firm appointed Water and Power Consultancy Services (India) Ltd (WAPCOS), a company owned by the Indian Ministry of Water Resources, to construct the dam.
-The 1979 Soviet invasion of Afghanistan halted work on the project.
+The Soviet invasion of Afghanistan in 1979 halted work on the project.

-WAPCOS Ltd attempted to continue construction on the dam in 1988, but the project was left incomplete again due to the ongoing instability.
+WAPCOS attempted to continue construction on the dam in 1988, but the project was left incomplete again due to the ongoing instability.
 In 2006, India committed to funding the completion of the Salma Dam at an estimated cost of US$ 275 million.

 In January 2013, the Indian cabinet approved revised cost of ₹ 1,457 crores (US$ 273.3 million) for the completion of the project and declared it would be completed in December 2014, or two years behind the previous schedule.
-On 26 July 2015 the dam began to impound its reservoir.
+On 26 July 2015, the dam began to impound its reservoir.

-The dam was inaugurated on 4 June 2016 by Indian Prime Minister Narendra Modi along with Afghan President Ashraf Ghani.
+The dam was inaugurated on 4 June 2016 by Indian Prime Minister Narendra Modi along with former Afghan President Mohammad Ashraf Ghani.

-Indian Public sector power equipment manufacturer BHEL played an instrumental role in execution of this project by successfully commissioning two 14MW units in Salma Dam (renamed as Afghan-India Friendship Dam) project.
+Indian public sector power equipment manufacturer BHEL played an instrumental role in the execution of the project by successfully commissioning two 14MW units for the dam.